CSCI4100U/musicVisualized/README.md

 ## 🚀 Project Overview

 Welcome to the vibrant world of Music Visualization with our MusicVisualized Project!
-Leveraging the powerful APIs of LastFM and Spotify, this application is at the forefront of music data management and analysis.
-It's not just about listening to music; it's about understanding and visualizing your musical journey in an unprecedented way.
+Leveraging the powerful APIs of LastFM and Spotify.
+It's not just about listening to music; it's about understanding the numbers and visualizing your musical journey.

 ### ✨ Exciting Features